Black-browed albatross: Reproduction

 This species normally nests on steep slopes covered with tussock grass and sometimes on cliffs; however, on the Falklands it nests on flat grassland on the coast.
 They are an annual breeder laying one egg from between 20 September and 1 November, although the Falklands, Crozet, and Kerguelen breeders lay about three weeks earlier.
+Eggs of this species measure 10.2–10.4 cm in length and 6.6 cm in width, weighing 257 g.
 Incubation is done by both sexes and lasts 68 to 71 days.
 After hatching, the chicks take 120 to 130 days to fledge.
 Juveniles will return to the colony after two to three years but only to practice courtship rituals, as they start breeding around the 10th year.

 Conservation

 Until 2013, the IUCN classified this species as endangered due to a drastic reduction in population.
 Bird Island near South Georgia Island had a 4% per year loss of nesting pairs, and the Kerguelen Island population had a 17% reduction from 1979 to 1995.
 Diego Ramírez decreased in the 1980s but has rebounded recently, and the Falklands had a surge in the 1980s probably due to abundant fish waste from trawlers; however, recent censuses have shown drastic reduction in the majority of the nesting sites there.
 There has been a 67% decline in the population over 64 years.